Troyanovsky/UXerToolbox/README.md

  Other API's used are in the detailed tool descriptions.

 ## Current Tools
-Currently, there are four tools that I've created: Color Converter, Color Mixer (Gradient), Color Scheme Generator, and Font Comparer.
+Currently, there are four tools that I've created: Color Converter, Color Mixer (Gradient), Color Scheme Generator, Palette Extractor, Contrast Checker, Font Comparer, Lorem Ipsum Generator, and Fake Profile Generator.

 **Color Converter**